rvl-lab-utoronto/rvl-lab-utoronto.github.io/README.md

 2. Verify installation with
     ```shell
     $ npm
     ```

 3. Install project dependencies with
     ```shell
     $ npm install
     ```

+### NB Compatible Versions

+(updated 2024-10-08)

+This project is compatible with node version 12.22.9.
+The most straight forward way is to use [nvm](https://github.com/nvm-sh/nvm) to switch to this version before doing `npm install`.

 ## Available Scripts